Warrenton in Warren County, Georgia — The American South (South Atlantic)

 * These infantry regiment officers were natives of Warren County.

 Location.
 33° 24.4′ N, 82° 39.767′ W. Marker is in Warrenton, Georgia, in Warren County.
 Marker is at the intersection of Main Street (Jefferson Davis Memorial Highway) and Norwood Street on Main Street (Jefferson Davis Memorial Highway).
 Touch for map.
-Marker is located near the Warren County Confederate Monument, west of the historic Warren County Courthouse.
 Marker is at or near this postal address: 100 Main Street, Warrenton GA 30828, United States of America.
+Touch for directions.

 Also see . . .

 1. Nicola Marschall.
 Nicola Marschall (1829 – 1917) was a German-American artist who supported the Confederate cause during the American Civil War.
-He designed the original (Submitted on November 10, 2015, by Brian Scott of Anderson, South Carolina.)
+He designed the original Confederate flag, the Stars and Bars, as well as the official grey uniform of the Confederate army.
+(Submitted on November 10, 2015, by Brian Scott of Anderson, South Carolina.)

 2. Flags of the Confederate States of America.
 There were three successive designs that served as the official national "flags of the Confederate States of America" (the "Confederate States" or the "Confederacy") during its existence from 1861 to 1865.
 (Submitted on November 10, 2015, by Brian Scott of Anderson, South Carolina.)